MarioniLab/geneBasisR/README.md

 Requirements for scRNA-seq data format:

-a.
-SingleCellExperiment object, containing assay 'logcounts'.
+- SingleCellExperiment object, containing assay 'logcounts'.
 Henceforth this SingleCellExperiment object will be referred to as sce.

-b.
-Rownames of sce correspond to unique gene identifiers.
+- Rownames of sce correspond to unique gene identifiers.

-c.
-If colData(sce) contains field 'cell', this field should correspond to unique identifiers of cell entries (if not, we use colnames(sce) for cell IDs instead).
+- If colData(sce) contains field 'cell', this field should correspond to unique identifiers of cell entries (if not, we use colnames(sce) for cell IDs instead).

 Few notes: